We may earn a commission for purchases through links on our site. Learn more

 You can keep your iPhone screen on much longer without constant interaction by adjusting your Auto-Lock settings.

-How to keep your iPhone screen on
+How to keep iPhone screen on

 You can stop your iPhone from automatically going to sleep with just a few taps.